Learn more about the O’Neill in Ireland program

 The program will be open to undergraduate students with a GPA of 2.75 or higher and graduate students in good academic standing.
 Students from across IU will be considered, and the instructor will review student applications and make the final decision on admission to the program.

-During the application period (December 1-January 21) an "Apply Now" button will be available at the top of this page.
-You will need to submit the online application by 5 p.m. on January 21.
+During the application period (November 1 - December 22) an "Apply Now" button will be available at the top of this page.
+You will need to submit the online application by 11:59pm on December 22.

 Studying abroad gives students a perspective that they just can't get in the classroom.